SizzleDevelopers/planning/README.md

 Request url: `\events\1`
 ```
 {
-  description: 'a brand new apple pie'
+  description: 'a brand new apple pie',
+  is_confirmed: true
 }
 ```